dineshmiriyala/ML_Practice/README.md

     3. Define loss function and optimizer.
     4. Train the model on training dataset.
     5. Test the model on test datset.
-    6. Build an web API to classify any given image into these classes.

 The main goal of this project to demonstrate how to create and run a convolution neural network from scratch.
 Remaining all details are in main.py including details and thought process.